Kongs (Donkey Kong) | Allies | Villains (Kremling Krew, Tiki Tak Tribe, Snowmads)

 - Determinator: The one consistent thing between his many personas is the fact that they all take immense amounts of effort to put down, usually being multi-stage bosses.
 In Donkey Kong 64, he goes through multiple rounds of being hammered by every Kong in ridiculously over-the-top ways, including having the stage lights dropped directly on his head and getting Megaton Punched across the boxing ring, and it still takes high explosives to merely get rid of him.

 - Dr. Fakenstein: In Donkey Kong Country 3, complete with "-stein" prefix and "Baron" title.
-Ironically enough, he also wears Frankenstein's Monster-esque forehead and has bolts on the neck.
+At the same time, he also wears Frankenstein's Monster-esque forehead and has bolts on the neck, so he manages to be both a scientist and a "monster".

 - Evil Brit: In the cartoon and in Donkey Kong 64.